A highly fragrant and flavorful pain d’épices blend to give your gingerbread creations an authentic French flavor!

 This pain d’épices blend (French gingerbread spice mix) comes together in just a snap and you can have it on hand whenever you need it.
 Use this blend in any recipe calling for gingerbread seasonings for an authentic French flavor.

-Wonderfully aromatic and flavorful, use this seasoning to create your own gingerbread-flavored baked goods like muffins, cakes, cookies, pancakes, waffles and more!
+Wonderfully fragrant and flavorful, use this seasoning to create your own gingerbread-flavored baked goods like muffins, cakes, cookies, pancakes, waffles and more!

 And of course, you GOT to use this blend to make these iconic Nonnettes (French Gingerbread Cakes)!